-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosinoriestud.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosinoriestud&srchYear=2021&srchTerm=1&year=2020&term=1.

 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-30. MASTER OF PHILOSOPHY IN TIBETAN AND HIMALAYAN STUDIES
+38.MASTER OF STUDIES IN SYRIAC STUDIES